oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_rpc_tapi.rst

 * Test Agent crash.

 By default if an error occurred during RPC call, TAPI RPC interrupts test execution and passes control to test termination block.
 Sometimes you would expect an error to be returned by a function and you would not want a test to be terminated.
-To tell TAPI RPC that you expect an error condition on RPC call you can use :cref:`RPC_AWAIT_IUT_ERROR() <RPC_AWAIT_IUT_ERROR>` macro.
+To tell TAPI RPC that you expect an error condition on RPC call you can use :cref:`RPC_AWAIT_IUT_ERROR` macro.
 For example:

 .. ref-code-block:: c